cuviper/ssh-pageant/README.md

 ## Installation

+You can install the latest release of `ssh-pageant` for Cygwin using the standard `setup.exe` program.
+For MSYS2, just run `pacman -S ssh-pageant`.

-The `INSTALL` file describes how to build and install `ssh-pageant` from source, but the easiest way is to use the readily-available [binary releases]:
+Otherwise, you can use the readily-available [binary releases]:

 1. Download the pre-built [32-bit] or [64-bit] release for Cygwin, or the [32-bit][32-bit-msys] release for MSYS.